sebasfalcone/better-work-notes/Notes_about_C++.md

     - In `int y = f(x)`, x and y are objects names and are lvalues).
     - In the expression `myVector[0]` is also an lvalue.
 - An **rvalue** denotes an object whose resources can be reused.
-  - This typically include *temporary objects* as they can't be manipulated at the place they are created and are soon to be destroyed.
+  - This typically includes *temporary objects* as they can't be manipulated at the place they are created and are soon to be destroyed.
     - In the expression `g(MyClass())`, `MyClass()` designates a temporary object that `g` can modify without impacting the code surrounding the expression.

 - An **lvalue reference** is a reference that binds to an lvalue.
 They are marked with one ampersand.